• Skip to primary navigation

 How to incorporate Kefir and Buttermilk into your diet.

-Now that you have all of the details about these two popular dairy products, you’re probably wondering what the best way is to incorporate each one into your diet.
+Now that you have all the details about these two popular dairy products, you’re probably wondering what the best way is to incorporate each one into your diet.

-Of course, you can drink each just as they are and it’s probably the most efficient way to do it, but why not have a little fun with it?
+Of course, you can drink each just as they are, and it’s probably the most efficient way to do it, but why not have a little fun with it?
 Your food doesn’t have to be boring.

 Add buttermilk or kefir to your smoothie.

-A simple smoothie recipe to include these in your diet might look like a ½ cup of kefir or buttermilk, ½ cup of frozen strawberries, one tablespoon of lemon juice, and one teaspoon of honey, and run it through a blender.
+A simple smoothie recipe to include these in your diet might look like ½ cup of kefir or buttermilk, ½ cup of frozen strawberries, one tablespoon of lemon juice, and one teaspoon of honey, and run it through a blender.

-Kefir, makes fantastic bread, like lemon loaves or carrot loaves.
+Kefir makes fantastic bread, like lemon loaves or carrot loaves.
 You can use them as a sourdough starter if bread baking is your thing.

 Both make excellent meat tenderizers.

-To make a deliciously moist chicken, on the inside and crispy outside, first, soak the chicken breast in kefir or buttermilk.
+To make a deliciously moist chicken on the inside and crispy outside, first, soak the chicken breast in kefir or buttermilk.

 Kefir or buttermilk can also be used for frozen treats like ice cream or popsicles.

-Buttermilk adds a nice undertone of tang, and creaminess to any homemade salad dressing.
+Buttermilk adds a nice undertone of tang and creaminess to any homemade salad dressing.
 Try this ranch dressing recipe.

 Incorporate buttermilk into your favorite ranch dressing is all-natural, loaded with buttermilk and fresh herbs, quick and easy to make, and SO delicious that you’ll never go back to store-bought again!